AP® Macroeconomics Exam Format

 Read More About the AP Macroeconomics Exam

-Going through the College Board’s 200-page CED can be time-intensive.
-Worry not!
-We’ve compiled an easy-to-understand AP Macro course and exam description to help you prep for the exam.
+Going through the College Board's 200-page CED can be time-intensive.
+Here is an easy-to-understand AP Macroeconomics course and exam description to ease your exam prep.

-Have you ever wondered how the AP Macro exam is graded?
-Learn about the scoring rubric, credit, and course equivalencies in our complete guide to the AP Macroeconomics scoring system.
+Wondering how the AP Macro exam is graded?
+Our complete guide to the AP Macroeconomics scoring system explains the scoring rubric, credit, and course equivalencies.

 Want to score a perfect 5 on your AP Macro exam and get into top colleges?
-Look no further!
-Our expert study guide is here to help, providing valuable tips and tricks to simplify your exam preparation.
+Our expert’s guide on study plan & tips is here to help, providing valuable tips and tricks to simplify your exam preparation.

 Scroll to Top